Possible overturning of Roe sends abortion fight to states

-1 of4 A crowd of people gather outside the Supreme Court early Tuesday, May 3, 2022, in Washington.
+1 of5 Demonstrators protest outside of the U.S. Supreme Court Tuesday, May 3, 2022 in Washington.
 A draft opinion suggests the U.S. Supreme Court could be poised to overturn the landmark 1973 Roe v.
 Wade case that legalized abortion nationwide, according to a Politico report released Monday.
 Whatever the outcome, the Politico report represents an extremely rare breach of the court's secretive deliberation process, and on a case of surpassing importance.
-Alex Brandon/AP Show More Show Less
+Jose Luis Magana/AP Show More Show Less

-2 of4 A crowd of people gather outside the Supreme Court, early Tuesday, May 3, 2022 in Washington.
-A draft opinion circulated among Supreme Court justices suggests that earlier this year a majority of them had thrown support behind overturning the 1973 case Roe v.
-Wade that legalized abortion nationwide, according to a report published Monday night in Politico.
-It's unclear if the draft represents the court's final word on the matter.
-The Associated Press could not immediately confirm the authenticity of the draft Politico posted, which if verified marks a shocking revelation of the high court's secretive deliberation process, particularly before a case is formally decided.
-Alex Brandon/AP Show More Show Less
+2 of5 Dave Behrle, 70, of Safety Harbor holds a sign while standing outside the All Women's Health Center of Clearwater on Tuesday, May 3, 2022.
+A draft of a U.S. Supreme Court brief was leaked Monday that suggests the court could be poised to overturn the landmark 1973 Roe v.
+Wade case.
+(Chris Urso/Tampa Bay Times via AP) Chris Urso/AP Show More Show Less

+3 of5 Derenda Hancock, co-organizer of the "Pinkhouse Defenders," a group of volunteers that shield and escort patients entering the Women's Health Organization (JWHO), Mississippi's last remaining abortion clinic, called the "Pinkhouse", stands watch Tuesday, May 3, 2022 in Jackson, Miss.
+Rogelio V. Solis/AP Show More Show Less

-Some states had already been preparing for the potential that the high court could weaken or overturn Roe, but the bombshell leak of the draft opinion appeared to accelerate that drive Tuesday, setting the country on course for an even more jumbled landscape of abortion rights even before the court actually issues its ruling.
+Some states had already been preparing for the potential that the high court could weaken or overturn Roe.
+But the bombshell leak of the draft opinion appeared to accelerate that drive Tuesday, setting the country on course for an even more jumbled landscape of abortion rights and new battles over other reproductive rights, all before the court even issues a ruling.

 Written By